matiwinnetou/play-hysterix/README.md

 ## Features:
 - graceful handling support for commands, also as a Promise (i.e. remote service call or plain value)
-- request based cache (without any request collapsers but using pure lazy promises)
+- request based cache (without any request collapsers but using promises)
-- async access to request cache for logging request metrics
+- async access to request cache for logging request metrics (timeout based)
-- initial rudimentary support for global metrics for all commands (HysterixGlobalStatistics) and streaming some data to hysterix-dashboard
+- support for global metrics for all commands (HysterixGlobalStatistics) and streaming some data to hysterix-dashboard (HysterixController)
-- safe - no memory leaks by design, hysterix request context should be garbage collected after each http request
+- safe - no memory leaks possibility by design, hysterix request context should be garbage collected after each http request

 ## Authors:
 - Mateusz Szczap